 “Ever since the VSG surgery, I have felt super disconnected from my own body and my skin, which is a lot of stress on me.
 My boyfriend and I had a very healthy sex life, and we still try to maintain it, but I definitely still feel so foreign in my body.”

 Gastric sleeve surgery is a drastic, life-changing experience and can be tough.
 The best support system typically starts within your family and close friends and extends to a Registered Dietitian, therapist, and doctor.

 Regret #6 – Hair Loss.
 I regret not being able to avoid hair loss

 Hair loss is a common side effect of rapid weight loss.
-It will typically occur between 3 and 6 months after surgery and can last up to 12 months after surgery.
-You eat less food and absorb fewer nutrients which stresses the body as it adapts to fast hormonal changes.
+It typically occurs between 3 and 6 months after surgery and can last up to 12 months after surgery.
+You eat less food and absorb fewer nutrients, which stresses the body as it adapts to fast hormonal changes.
 While hair loss is temporary and will grow back, it can be frustrating.

 Nonetheless, relax, and don’t worry so much.
 Your hair will naturally grow back thicker and stronger.
 It is always more noticeable if your hair is already thin before surgery.

 Quick Tips to Minimize Hair Loss: To minimize your hair loss, be sure to get a minimum of 60 grams of protein daily, take the recommended bariatric vitamin supplements daily, add biotin and zinc to your supplement regimen, use Nioxin shampoo, and consume seafood.

 Regret #5 – I regret not knowing how much my relationship with food would change